Solange Knowles Saint Heron E Commerce Launch Shopping

 "One of the women featured in the 'Word To The Woman' campaign, Mengly Hernandez, does incredible textiles with scarves.
 We thought we’d go a little bit further and do beach towels and blankets, to extend her beautiful textiles onto other items.
 She has an incredible piece that we’re super excited about that's focused on femininity and power; it makes a strong feminist statement.

-"It’s really special that all of these women and men are designers of color.
-There’s a huge void in the fashion industry, in terms of supporting emerging designers of color.
+"It’s really special that all of these women and men are designers of colour.
+There’s a huge void in the fashion industry, in terms of supporting emerging designers of colour.
 I’m really excited that Saint Heron is going to be a part of that conversation."

 Which designers are you most excited about featuring in the new Saint Heron store?